Phyu Phyu Kyaw Thein

 Phyu Phyu Kyaw Thein (ဖြူဖြူကျော်သိန်း; born 22 April 1981) is a Burmese pop singer, known for her stage presence and costumes, which have drawn comparisons to Lady Gaga.
 She has been a UNICEF celebrity ambassador since 2008.

 Early life and education

 Phyu Phyu Kyaw Thein was born in Rangoon, Burma (now Yangon, Myanmar), on 22 April 1981 to Kyaw Thein, a ranking civil servant at the Ministry of Cooperatives, and his wife, Tin Tin Kyi, a lecturer at the Yangon University of Economics.
 She has an elder sister, Nyo Nyo Thein, who was born 7 years earlier.

 She is a physician by training; she graduated from the University of Medicine 1, Yangon.

 Career

 Phyu Phyu Kyaw Thein debuted in 2003 with the album Not Concerned Anymore (လုံးဝမသက်ဆိုင်တော့ပါ).
 She joined the 2019 season of Myanmar Idol as a judge.
 She serves as a secretary for the Myanmar Music Association.

+Philanthropy

+Phyu Phyu Kyaw Thein has donated 100 million kyat donation for Arakanese Rakhine refugees in Rakhine state, with 82.234 million kyats specifically distributed to those in Kyaukphyu, Pauk Taw, Ann, and Ramree.